|Launched||2017 / 2020 / 2021|

 |Crew-to-Passenger Ratio: 1||1.3|

-Silver Nova will be the 11th ship to join the Silversea fleet and will be followed in 2024 by a yet to be named sister ship.
+Silver Nova will be the 11th ship to join the Silversea fleet and will be followed in 2024 by her sister ship, the Silver Ray.
 These ships will boast a wide variety of new guest experiences and innovative technologies.

 These ships will make a leap forward in sustainability and will be the first hybrid cruise ships.
 In ports, the ships will operate emission-free by using fuel cells and batteries.
 At sea, the ships will use liquefied natural gas (LNG) as their main fuel.